Resources for Clinicians

 An Overview of Current and Ongoing Research Examining COVID-19 Convalescent Plasma

-A synopsis of the major trials and studies*:
+A synopsis of major research*:

 Two randomized controlled trials comparing patients treated with CCP to those in a control group who received standard care have closed early:

-- The trial by Li et al.5 in China terminated early due to a lack of enrollment.
+- The trial by Li et al. in China terminated early due to a lack of enrollment.
 When all results from the trial were considered, no significant difference was found between those who received CCP versus the control group.
 However, in a subgroup analysis, patients with severe COVID-19 infection showed a significant benefit when compared to the control cohort based on clinical improvement at 28 days [21 patients (91.3%) in the intervention group vs 15 patients (68.2%) in the control group (hazard ratio, 2.15 [95% CI, 1.07-4.32]; P = .03)].
 No significant improvement was found with the subgroup analysis of patients with life-threatening disease [rates of clinical improvement at 28 days: 6 patients (20.7%) in the CCP group vs 7 patients (24.1%) in the control group (HR, 0.88 [95% CI, 0.30-2.63]; P = .83)].

 - Patients with milder disease might benefit from CCP transfusions.

-- The trial by Gharbharan et al.1 from The Netherlands closed early when an interim analysis found that most of the patients enrolled in the trial had neutralizing antibody titers that were comparable to the titers within the CCP used for treatment.
+- The trial by Gharbharan et al. from The Netherlands closed early when an interim analysis found that most of the patients enrolled in the trial had neutralizing antibody titers that were comparable to the titers within the CCP used for treatment.
 Patients had been symptomatic for approximately 10 days when their antibody levels were tested.
 These observations caused concerns about the potential benefit of CCP in the study population.
 No difference in mortality (p=0.95), hospital stay (p=0.68) or day-15 disease severity (p=0.58) was observed between plasma treated patients and patients on standard of care.
 These results were reported in a pre-print; a peer-reviewed version has not yet been released.

 - It remains unknown whether patients treated earlier in their disease course – before they develop high titer antibodies – might derive benefit from CCP transfusion.